maxmekiska/arguing_predictors/docs/docs/consensus.md

     return result
 ```
+The function below serves as a helper function to ensure correct formatting after the weight calculation functions have been applied.
 ```python3
 def formatting(target: list) -> list:
     '''Helper function to transform a list containing additional, unnecessary dataframe details into a pure list containing only target values.